CnuUasLab/Docs/README.md

 Docs
 ====

-This is the official GitHub organization for the Christopher Newport Unmanned Aerial Systems Lab
+This is the official GitHub organization for the Christopher Newport Unmanned Aerial Systems Lab.

 This is the repo of all the documents related to the lab's research.